Interesting Things to do in Penang (George Town)

 Clan Temples

-Penang Clan Temples are built by the various clan associations during the mid 19th to early 20th century, for the purpose of worshiping deities and revering ancestors.
+Penang Clan Temples are built by the various clan associations during the mid-19th to early 20th century, for worshipping deities and revering ancestors.
 Clan associations are set up to assist fellowmen to settle into the new environment and find employment in Penang.

 • Leong San Tong Khoo Kongsi (RM5) is the most famous clan house in Penang and impressive in SE Asia.
 It was built by the Khoo, the wealthiest of the Hokkien clans.
 The clan house shows the opulence, prosperity and success of the Khoo clan.
 A short distance away is the quieter Boon San Tong Khoo Kongsi, a subset of the main Khoo clan.